Arcky97/Pokemon-Kyrac/README.md

 - fixed an issue with pokemon spawning on top of the building on the F1 deck of the yacht.

 - Added the counter to the Maze Quest

+- When you find money in trees, a window shows your money and adds it.

 ## Credits: